ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 RavenDB security infrastructure operates at the level of the entire database.
 If you are granted access to a database, you can access any and all documents in that database.
 There is no way to limit access to particular documents or collections.

+### Partial Database Access

-It is common that this is something that you would need, exposing some part of the data or exposing read only access.
-If you need to provide direct access to the database, the way it is usually handled is by generating a separate certificate for that purpose and granting it access to a _different_ database.
+ Exposing some part of the data or exposing read-only access is something that is commonly needed.
+If you need to provide direct access to a part of the database, the way it is usually handled is by generating a separate certificate for that purpose and granting it access to a _different_ database.
 In that case, set up an ETL process from the source data to the destination.

 You can also do this by giving a client certificate a "User" security clearance.
 With this clearance, you can set a different access level to each database.
-The three access levels are: Admin, Read/Write, and Read-Only.
+The three access levels are:

+* Admin
+* Read/Write
+* Read-Only

 The Read-Only access level allows reading data and performing queries on a particular database, but not write or modify data.
 Indexes cannot be defined, although [auto-indexes](../../../indexes/creating-and-deploying#auto-indexes)